 4. Realize that you hurt yourself and the people around you.

 Many movies, many songs and just what the world is telling you it is very easy to believe in fantasies of perfection.
 But it clashes with reality and tends to cause much suffering and stress within you and in the people around you or possibly lead to an imbalance in relationships, job etc. just because your expectations are out of this world.

 5. Accept that you are human and so are everyone else.

 Set human standards for yourself and everyone around you.
 Everything and everyone has flaws and things don’t always go as planned.
 You can still improve things but they will never be perfect.
 And realize that you won’t be rejected if things or you aren’t perfect.
 At least not by reasonably well-balanced human beings.

 Comparing yourself to other people on a regular basis can easily lead to feeling inferior.
 There will always be a lot of people ahead of you in any area of life.
 So focus on your improvement, what you have overcome, appreciate yourself.

 7. Bring your focus back to what makes you feel happy and peaceful.

-By doing what you believe will make You happy and at peace, other people’s real or perceived expectations or judgements have less control over you; and your centre of control (what drives you, what makes you feel happy or sad or confident) shifts inwards.
+By doing what you believe will make You happy and at peace, other people’s real or perceived expectations or judgments have less control over you; and your center of control (what drives you, what makes you feel happy or sad or confident) shifts inwards.

 “People throw away what they could have by insisting on perfection, which they cannot have, and looking for it where they will never find it.”